craftingcity/The-Known-World/MAIN/Game Notes/Prime Timeline.md

 title: A long Wait
 content:

 Tetrimoc fully recovers, settlements are beginning to form and nations history generally begins here. [[Its Greatness]] starts the [[50 Year Fires]] in the [[The Holy'lnds|northwest]].
 Little happens in the worldwide lens until the nations are fully formed.
 See [[Tetrimoc's Journal]] for a firsthand veiw of these long waiting years.
+It's veiw omits